San Jose State University, B.A. Art/Design Studies, 2017

 B.F.A Jewelry/Metal Arts, California College of the Arts, 2010

 Corey graduated from California College of the Arts where he studied Jewelry/Metalsmithing and small sculpture.
 His undergraduate work drew upon his background in music and focused on the intersection of art and musical instruments.
-After earning his B.F.A., he worked both locally and internationally as a violinist and producer performing music for predominantly Asian American organizations and media.
-His current research focuses on musical instruments, the integration of new technologies in music, and the interfacing between musician and computer.
+After earning his B.F.A., he worked both locally and internationally as a violinist and producer performing music for Asian American organizations and media.
+His current research combines both his interests in music technology and design to explore audio systems and environments that re-frame the relationships between the composer, audience, and sonic space.

 We want to hear the latest news from all Design faculty, students, alumni and staff.
 Tell us about your upcoming events or shows, or let us know about your recent job promotion, award received, publication, or other news of interest to the Design Department and community.